What types of employees are entitled to overtime pay?

 Can I be forced to work overtime?

 Employers are free to set and enforce work schedules and the employees must comply with the schedule that is given to them.
 Employers can require employees to work overtime; however, they must properly pay non-exempt employees for any overtime hours they work.
-Please see the following for additional details: http://www.dol.gov/whd/regs/compliance/hrg.htm#content
+See this page for further details.

 Can my employer make a ‘different deal’ with me for overtime?

-In almost all cases the answer is, no. Employers and employees who are covered by the FLSA are not free to bargain for either a wage that is below the minimum wage, or for work in excess of 40 hours per week without paying a premium (typically time and a half) for overtime hours.
+In almost all cases the answer is No. Employers and employees who are covered by the FLSA are not free to bargain for either a wage that is below the minimum wage, or for work in excess of 40 hours per week without paying a premium (typically time and a half) for overtime hours.
 Many employers wrongly believe that they can “cut a deal” with employees to avoid paying overtime rates – they cannot.
+In addition, many employees believe if they sign something stating the employer does not pay overtime, they are not entitled to overtime pay.
+This is not the case.
+Employees cannot waive their right to overtime pay.

 What if I didn’t get permission or ask for the time I worked?

-In most cases, failure to ask is not a defense for an employer in an FLSA case.
+In most cases, failure to ask permission to work is not a defense for an employer in an FLSA case.

 What if I get “Comp Time” instead of overtime pay?